 rebounds and blocks since the rim is more accessible for them.

 During data storytelling I examined how these common understandings of basketball player function stand firm in the light of real data, and we may find trend of changes in data attribute in relation to player position and time, which help us to see whether the function of each position has evolved into more specialized and distinctive in its own style: Does PG have more assist?
 Does center grab even more rebounds?
-Or whether the functions of different position has become more intermingled and interchangeable?
-Therefore I divided the cleansed data according to position and according to time.
+Or whether the functions of different position have become more intermingled and interchangeable?
+Therefore, I divided the cleansed data according to position and according to time.
 The row data attributes I will look at are:

 PTS - Number of points